ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 `mode`: The method to send endpoints back to Central. (publishToEnvironment = API Service, publishToEnvironmentAndCatalog = API Service and Catalog asset).

-`pollInterval`: The frequency the agent is polling AMPLIFY Central to get some event.
+`pollInterval`: The frequency the agent is polling Amplify Central to get some event.
 Default value is **30s**.

-`auth.url`: The AMPLIFY login URL.
+`auth.url`: The Amplify login URL.
 Default value is **<https://login.axway.com/auth>**.

-`auth.realm`: The Realm used to authenticate for AMPLIFY Central.
+`auth.realm`: The Realm used to authenticate for Amplify Central.
 Default value is **Broker**.

-`auth.clientId`: The Client ID of the Service Account (DOSA_....) you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`auth.clientId`: The Client ID of the Service Account (DOSA_....) you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Locate this at AMPLIFY Central > Access > Service Accounts.

-`auth.privateKey`: The location of the private key file you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`auth.privateKey`: The location of the private key file you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Absolute file path is recommended to avoid confusion.

-`auth.publicKey`:  The location of the public key file you created when [preparing AMPLIFY Central](/docs/central/connect-api-manager/prepare-amplify-central/).
+`auth.publicKey`:  The location of the public key file you created when [preparing Amplify Central](/docs/central/connect-api-manager/prepare-amplify-central/).
 Absolute file path is recommended to avoid confusion.

 `auth.keyPassword`: The key password to open the key.
 None set up by default.